 10. Take a wine tour

-You may be surprised to learn that Albania has one of the oldest wine-making traditions in all of Europe.
-Albanian wine makes use of some incredibly rare grapes, and some winemaking practices date back to the Bronze Age.
-You can take wine tours from Berat, Lezhë, and Tirana where you’ll sample some of the country’s finest.
-Expect to pay 6500 LEK ($60 USD) for a day trip.
+Albania has one of the oldest winemaking traditions in all of Europe.
+Albanian wine makes use of incredibly rare grapes, and some of the traditional practices date back to the Bronze Age.
+You can take wine tours from Berat, Lezhë, and Tirana, on which you can sample some of the country’s finest.
+Expect to pay 6,500 LEK for a day trip.

 11. Get spooked at Sazan

-The “ghost” island of Sazan is a half-hour boat ride from the port town of Vlorë.
+The “ghost” island of Sazan is a 30-minute boat ride from the southern port town of Vlorë.
 It served as a Soviet military base and chemical weapons facility for many years before being abandoned.
 In 2017, the government opened it for tourism, although officially it remains a military base.
-The rooms in this vast network of nuclear bunkers and tunnels are still stocked with beds and kitchen supplies!
-The tours don’t run all of the time, just in the busy summer months.
-You will need to ask in the tourist information office in Vlorë, and they will be able to book you onto a tour if they are running.
-Tours start around 2,486 LEK ($20 USD).
+The rooms in this vast network of nuclear bunkers and tunnels are still stocked with beds and kitchen supplies, and you can still find abandoned gas masks in the valley nearby.
+Tours don’t run all the time, so you need to ask in the tourist information office in Vlorë.
+They can book you onto a tour if they are running.
+Expect to pay around 2,500 LEK for a day tour to the island.

 12. Visit the Durrës Archaeological Museum

-As the largest archaeological museum in Albania, this museum is worth checking out if you are visiting Durrës.
-The museum is divided into two sections: Greek and Roman, with highlights including small coins, sculptures, amphoras (large vessels) found on the ocean floor, giant tombstones, and fine gold jewelry.
-Admission is 300 LEK ($3 USD).
+As the largest archaeological museum in Albania, this is worth checking out if you are visiting Durrës.
+The museum is divided into two sections: Greek and Roman; highlights include small coins, sculptures, amphoras (large vessels) found on the ocean floor, giant tombstones, and fine gold jewelry.
+Don’t miss it if you’re a history buff like me!
+Admission is 300 LEK.

 Albania Travel Costs

 For anyone traveling with a tent, camping is available around the country, and it is perfectly legal to wild camp (i.e., pitch your tent anywhere on public land)!
-If you prefer sticking to campsites, prices are around 2200 LEK ($20 USD) per night for two people and a tent.
+If you prefer sticking to campsites, prices are usually less than 1,200 LEK per night for a basic plot for two people and a tent without electricity.

-If you are planning to cook your own food, a week’s worth of groceries will cost about 3,243 LEK ($30 USD).
+If you are planning to cook your own food, a week’s worth of groceries cost about 3,200 LEK.
+This gets you basic staples like pasta, rice, vegetables, and some meat.

 Backpacking Albania Suggested Budgets